OneRedDime/bayou/README.md

 ### Windows
 Bayou games may be developed on Windows, as my test games were until recently.
-My preferred IDE is Visual Studio.
-Visual Studio Community 2015 is distributed by Microsoft for free.
+Utilised IDE is Visual Studio Community 2015 which is distributed by Microsoft for free.

 Bayou's source files need only be copied into a Visual Studio project to be used, but Allegro may require extra steps to set up.
 Obey the following steps